 Here we are getting closer to the subject of comparison Ukrainian and Chuvash folklore music.
-The fact that the Hungarian folk music, as well as the music of many Finno-Ugric and Turkic peoples from the Volga to China is built on the pentatonic scale, i.e. on a diatonic scale, consisting of five basic tones, while the music of European people had such tones seven.
-Thus, we have one major trait that unites the Chuvash and Hungarian music, but we can assume that once pentatonic was characteristic also for Ukrainian music.
+The fact that the Hungarian folk music, as well as the music of many Finno-Ugric and Turkic peoples from the Volga to China, is built on the pentatonic scale, i.e. on a diatonic scale, consisting of five basic tones, while the music of European people had such tones seven.
+Thus, we have one major trait that unites the Chuvash and Hungarian music, but we can assume that the once pentatonic was characteristic also of Ukrainian music.
 Observation of Bela Bartok eventually was clarified by another famous Hungarian composer and musicologist of 20th cen.
 Zoltan Kodaly.
-Initially, he drew attention to the striking and unexpected fact of certain similarities of deep reservoir of Hungarian folk music with song material of Mari and Chuvash people, in proof of that he gave musical notations of Hungarian, Mari, and Chuvash songs (KODALY ZOLTAN.
+Initially, he drew attention to the striking and unexpected fact of certain similarities of a deep reservoir of Hungarian folk music with song material of Mari and Chuvash people, in proof of that he gave musical notations of Hungarian, Mari, and Chuvash songs (KODALY ZOLTAN.
 1961).
 While he notes in one place that a Chuvash version of one of the test melodies is more archaic than Mari and Hungarian ones though certain melodic ends prevail in the Chuvash material (KODALY ZOLTAN.
 1961: 49).
-Just Chuvash option allowed assuming the presence pentatonic melodies n the Hungarian.
+Just the Chuvash option allowed assuming the presence of pentatonic melodies n the Hungarian.
 Based on the results of studies Hungarian composer draws the following conclusion:

-Already today we can assume that the form of Hungarian folk music, coinciding with Mari and Chuvash material, are likely an influence of the Bulgars, which obliged the Hungarian language about two hundred loanwords (Ibid: 61).
+Already today we can assume that the form of Hungarian folk music, coinciding with Mari and Chuvash material, is likely an influence of the Bulgars, which obliged the Hungarian language about two hundred loanwords (Ibid: 61).

 However, that's not all.
 Zoltan Kodaly also found a similarity between the Ukrainian kolomiyka and Mari folk songs through the Hungarian "shepherds' songs", which more accurately describes as "songs swineherds":

 Latest Mari materials offer the meantime a new starting point for deciding on the form of "Hungarian kolomiyka".
-Until now, we, along with Bartok believed that Hungarian type of "swineherd dance"… descended from a common on Carpathian Ukraine form of kolomiyka.
+Until now, we, along with Bartok believed that the Hungarian type of "swineherd dance"… descended from a common Carpathian Ukraine form of the kolomiyka.
 However Mari material presents in large quantities as examples for smaller (Carpathian) and for larger (Hungarian) forms of this type (Ibid: 94).

-Further analysis of melodies of these three peoples leads Zoltan Kodaly to the conclusion of insolvency made earlier assumption "that Carpathisn example is the original, and Hungarian one is a borrowed form" (Ibid: 94).
-Without going into the intricacies of analysis of the musicologist, we can only treat with attention to his words that the Ukrainian melody is "faded reflection of Hungarian songs."
+Further analysis of melodies of these three peoples leads Zoltan Kodaly to the conclusion of insolvency made an earlier assumption "that Carpathian example is the original, and Hungarian one is a borrowed form" (Ibid: 94).
+Without going into the intricacies of analysis of the musicologist, we can only treat with attention to his words that the Ukrainian melody is a "faded reflection of Hungarian songs."
 Z. Kodaly says not a word about similarity analyzed melodies to Chuvash one, but in one of the places of his work complains that most part of the Chuvash music still has not been studied, although, as already mentioned, often cites examples of similarity Chuvash and Mari folk music.
 Taking into account the fact that the Hungarians in their ancestral home were neighbors of Mari in very old times and the fact that no similarity to Hungarian music has not been found in the music of other Finno-Ugric peoples, it can be assumed that in some time Mari, just like the Hungarians, borrowed the melodies from a single source – from the ancient Bulgars.
-As we can see, the problems is very complex and requires extensive research what was understood by Zoltan Kodaly:
+As we can see, the problems are very complex and require extensive research what was understood by Zoltan Kodaly:

 To solve this problem it would be necessary, on the one hand, thoroughly investigate all the instrumental and vocal folk music of Eastern Europe, on the other hand, to investigate the possibility Carpathian-Mari touch.
-It is also natural in further assume Carpathian origin of melodies of another type – not forming fifths structure and having syllabic structure (Ibid: 95).
+It is also natural to further assume Carpathian origin of melodies of another type – not forming fifths structure and having a syllabic structure (Ibid: 95).

-This explanation deserves attention, but does not clarify the reason for the similarity of kolomiyka and Mari songs.
+This explanation deserves attention but does not clarify the reason for the similarity of the kolomiyka and Mari songs.
 Taking into account the presence of the ancient Bulgars in the Carpathians, as it is evidenced by numerous Carpathian place names, we can assume that the formation of the folk culture of the modern population of Ukrainian Carpathians occurred by participating ancient Bulgars, who stayed in these places after the departure of the bulk of their relatives in the steppes of Ukraine at Scythian time.
 Despite the fact that in the future Carpathian Ukrainians suffer from some cultural influence of migrants from Moldavia and Wallachia, they still kept Bulgarish musical legacy.
 The Mari also borrowed Bulgarish tunes already later when another part of the Bulgars moved from the Azov region to the Middle Volga banks.

 Other facts can be found in support of this assumption, though they also require targeted analysis of specialists.
 For example, as well as Ukrainians, Chuvash prefer choral, polyphonic but not solo singing, how they differ from related Turkic and neighboring Finno-Ugric peoples, which are characterized, according to experts, solo monody of one voice (PRAVDIUK O.A.
 1982: 76.)
 It may be noted also that male Chuvash dances, as well as Ukrainian ones, have such elements as jumping and squats.